BrandonPacewic/SimonStores/readme.md

 #### Link to instrustions
 <https://ktane.timwi.de/HTML/Simon%20Stores.html>

-This is a c++ script that I wrote that is capabal of sloveing it
+This is a c++ script that I wrote that is capable of sloving it

 The main feature of this puzzle being a balanced ternary conversion